OmarNoorIlahi/Omar-Web/README.md

 ## Overview

-This project is part of Task One under the Web & Applications Programming track, submitted to Smart Methods Company for the 2025 Summer Internship.
-It showcases a personal web page featuring my information and a brief introduction.
-The page includes dynamic elements and vibrant colors.
+This is task one under the Webs & Applications Programming track, submitted to Smart Methods company for 2025 Summer Internship.
+This task depicts a personal web page, containing some personal information and a brief introduction about myself.
+It also integrates some dynamic features with powerful colors.

 ## Methods

-The primary development environment for this project is **Visual Studio**, which provides the necessary tools.
-The website is built using three programming languages: **HTML**, **CSS**, and **JavaScript**.
+First of all, the main environment is **Visual Studio** as this program provides the required tools for the task.
+Three different programming languages are utilized to build the website, including  **HTML**, **CSS**, and **JavaScript**.

 ### HTML

-HTML is utilized to create the structure of the website.
-The title of the page is "OMAR NOOR ILAHI."
-Since this is a single-page website, it consists of one head, body, and section, displaying welcome messages and information about me.
+The HTML is used to build the structure of the website.
+The title of the page is my name “OMAR NOOR ILAHI”.
+The website is only one page, so it consists of only one head, body, and section, displaying welcome messages and who is Omar.

 > **Note:** The HTML code is available as a separate file in the repository.

 ### CSS

-CSS is used to style the page, including sizes, fonts, colors, backgrounds, and animations.
+The CSS is utilized to add style on the page, including sizes, fonts, colors, background, and animation.
 The color scheme is inspired by my favorite football team, FC Barcelona.
-The text is centered and animated with a fade-in effect.
+Additionally, the text is aligned and sized exactly in the middle of the page, and it is animated with a fade-in effect.

 > **Note:** The CSS code is available as a separate file in the repository.

 ### JavaScript

-JavaScript adds dynamic features to the page.
-For example, the name is displayed using a typing animation.
-Additionally, the button is interactive, featuring hover and click effects.
+Java Script adds some dynamics to the page.
+For illustration, the name sentence is displayed using a typing animation.
+Furthermore, the button is interactive as it is pressable with hover and click effects.

 > **Note:** The JavaScript code is available as a separate file in the repository.